Dismissing the Venerable Bede!

 Dr … is a specialist in the Picts, and is based in Glasgow

-You may assume that everything between these two statements is equally pompous.
 Is he reviewing here the content or its author?
-We see a typical example of a single-subject specialist trapped in his box, unable to challenge his own thinking despite all the root historical sources being provided for him on a plate.
+We see a typical example of a single-subject specialist trapped in his box, unable to challenge his own thinking despite all the root historical sources being provided.
 It would surely be unacceptable prejudice today to imply: its very good but you can’t take it seriously because the author is black, or a Jew, or homosexual or, its written by a woman, etc; however it would seem that academic snobbery remains acceptable for publication in a refereed journal.
 As for any specialist being an expert, there is no such thing.
 Anyone who holds themselves up as an expert immediately shows a lack of competence to be one.
-Someone else may declare you to be an expert but they would still be wrong!
+Someone else may declare you an expert but they would still be wrong!
 We all remain mere students until we die.